Suggested links

 Updating your resume allows you to highlight your strengths and skills and show potential employers why you are a good fit for the job.

 It’s also important to be honest about any gaps in employment that occurred due to your recovery.
-It can be a way to start a conversation with your potential employers about your recovery and how it has affected your career.
+This can help you start a conversation with your potential employers about your recovery and how it has affected your career.

 Networking with others in recovery can be invaluable as you search for employment.
 These connections can provide job leads, referrals, and support as you navigate the job search process.